Viilih/personal-blog/src/pages/posts/Intro-to-my-vault.md

 ---
 layout: "../../layouts/MarkdownLayout.astro"
 title: Intro to my vault
-author: Astro Learner
+author: Guilherme Nascimento
 description: "After learning some Astro, I couldn't stop!"
 pubDate: 2024-12-22
 tags: ["astro", "blogging", "learning in public", "successes"]
 ---

 ## What is this blog?

 This is a public space where I share my thoughts and publish content that might be useful (or not) to me—and hopefully to you too.

 ## What this blog going to talk about?

 Mainly some projects I'll share in order to learn new technologies and concepts, kind of "learn in public" approach, and post some insights that I get from my experiences.

 Maybe advice for myself and some of my hobbies.

 ## Who am I?